Updated: Jun 28

 4) Get acupuncture!

-Acupuncture is very effective in boosting the immune system and is a great form of preventative medicine.
+Acupuncture is very effective in boosting the immune system and is a great form of preventive medicine.
 Not only is acupuncture very effective in preventing common cold/flu, but it is works wonders at knocking out cold and flu symptoms very quickly.
 Don’t wait until you have a full blown cold to come in for treatment (although we can help you then too).
 Schedule your acupuncture session as soon as you start feeling run down or get the sniffles.
 Acupuncture can stop symptoms before they start and prevent the illness from progressing any further.
 Prevention is always best!

 5) Strengthen your immune system.